-Responsible entities considering applying for carbon neutral certification should contact Climate Active (www.climateactive.org.au or climate.active@industry.gov.au) early in the process to discuss the suitability of the Product & Service Standard for their circumstances.
+Responsible entities considering applying for carbon neutral certification should contact the Department (www.environment.gov.au/carbon-neutral or climate.active@environment. gov.au) early in the process to discuss the suitability of the Product & Service Standard for their circumstances.